Commercial Property SDLT Calculator UK 2026

 £750,000£27,500£65,000£27,000£38,000

-• Property with commercial woodland or land over 0.5 hectares
+• Property sold together with commercial woodland or grazing land let to a third party

-Important: HMRC closely scrutinises mixed-use claims.
-The commercial element must be genuine and in commercial use (or intended for commercial use).
-Simply having a large garden or unused outbuilding does not qualify.
-Seek professional advice before claiming mixed-use status.
+Important: HMRC scrutinises mixed-use claims heavily and several First-tier Tribunal cases have failed.
+The commercial element must be genuine and in actual (or clearly intended) commercial use — a large garden, paddock or unused outbuilding does not qualify.
+Always take professional advice before claiming mixed-use status.

 Tax Planning Considerations